sylviaprabudy/br-for-java/README.md

 ## DESCRIPTION

 A coffee shop platform where users can order menu items by adding items to their cart, modify orders, and also purchase the items using credit/debit card through our safe and protected platform.
+Orders will be automatically saved in their profile.

 ## Table of Contents
 * [Installation](#installation)